EtchedPixels/pcc-tms9995/doc/NOTES.md

 NRIGHT and NORIGHT do the same thing for the right hand side

 NRES indicates the named register will be the result.
+This should be used with RDEST in the rule.

 NEVER indicates a register that will be clobbered internally by this operation.